Google Ads

 Arthur Fabik

-Arthur is the Head of SEO at Local Digital.
+Arthur is the Head of Delivery at Local Digital, and the co-host of the SEO Show podcast.
 He's been working in the space for most of the last decade at some of the biggest agencies in Australia.
 Now, he's responsible for the Local Digital SEO team with one goal - smashing SEO results out of the park for our clients.

 You've made it this far